fib-international/structuralcodes/docs/theory/section_integrator.md

 Elastic plastic with linear hardening law
 :::

 In this case, the constitutive law cannot be expressed as a whole with a single polynomial function, but looking at the picture [above](figure-theory-marin-ep-constitutive) we can recognize 5 different portions, each one representing a different polynomial function.
-The constitutive law can then be written for the four branches as:
+The constitutive law can then be written for the five branches as:

 :::{math}
 :label: eq:const-law-ep